ESSEX HORSE TRIALS

 Overlooks most of the Cross-Country course and offers a panoramic view of the entire Moorland Farm property.

 New to 2021!
 Reserve a small, private tent for you and yours to spend the day ringside at the Show Jumping arena.
 10×10 tent and 4 folding chairs will be included at your spot, however, should you require additional seating or tables, we ask you to bring them with you.
-Check back for more sponsorship information and a map of spaces available!
+Please email email@example.com for more information or your request to reserve a tent.

 Welcome to the Essex Horse Trials at Moorland Farm!
 Few sports outside Eventing allow spectators to witness competition from such an up-close vantage point.
 We encourage you to experience each of the sport’s three disciplines – Dressage, Cross-Country and Show Jumping.
 They are all quite different and, together, are remarkable in the effort and teamwork they require of each horse and rider combination.
 During the event, please feel free to explore the grounds and don’t hesitate to ask questions of volunteers or officials, who will be happy to assist you.